 - Develop and cultivate relationships with fellow policy-oriented peers and policymakers; and,

 - Encourage legislators to view foundations as thought partners.

 Hosted by United Philanthropy Forum, FOTH is a two-day event that brings foundation leaders to D.C. for meetings with Congress about key issues of importance to foundations and philanthropy.
 We must change the unrealistic expectation that philanthropy will “step-in” to “fill-the-gap” and educate policymakers on the crucial role that philanthropy plays in innovation.
 In 2020, our conversations will focus on critical issues impacting Northern California communities, such as disaster recovery and resilience, and the nonprofit and philanthropic sectors, such as protecting nonprofit nonpartisanship (Johnson Amendment).
 We also welcome members to share their suggestions on topics to share with our Congressional leaders.

 Please contact Cecilia Chen at email@example.com or at (415) 872-1016 if you have additional questions.

 The JW Marriott Washington DC is located on Pennsylvania Avenue, within walking distance of the White House and the National Mall.
 It is a short 10 min drive to the Hill and less than 5 min walking to the Metro Center metro station.

 Reserve Your Room

-We have a block of rooms available at a discounted rate for our attendees for $329/night through February 6, 2019.
+We have a block of rooms available at a discounted rate for our attendees for $329/night through February 21, 2020 at 6 PM EST/3PM PST.
 Our room block typically sells out before the official close date, so we encourage you to make your reservation as soon as possible.
-You can reserve your room online or by calling 888-513-7445 and asking for the "United Philanthropy Forum" rate.
+You can reserve your room online.

 About Philanthropy California